linh-phuong/ecoevo_course/README.md

 # Eco-evolutionary course Fribourg

-This project includes python code for simple models that appears in the course
+This project includes python code for simple models that appears in the course.

 # Fist week: Exponential growth population